mraandtux/mraandtux.github.com/README.md

+# 本人强烈反对某倭国配音员嚟我地度开骚！
+>To Mrs. Nasty Meme Face (a JP Voice Actress + Singer having Gigs in Ghyna this April): You are going to helfefe
+>
+>(fake Trump tweet of March-April 2019, the said Jap voice actress/singer will be in [my town mid April that year](https://detail.damai.cn/item.htm?id=587656024769))

 The following script from _The Simpsons_ is courtesy of [The Simpsons Archive](https://www.simpsonsarchive.com/episodes/5F11.txt).
  We'll keep our eyes on M$.
 >Marge tells Homer Bill Gates is here to see him.
 Homer panicks, and tells